jaswantsinghbaghel/apnacollegedemo/README.md

 # apnacollegedemo
 this is demo <br>
-author - jaswant singh baghel
+author - jaswant singh baghel(universal)